Reginald Pole

-Reginald Pole (12 March 1500 – 17 November 1558) was an English cardinal of the Catholic Church and the last Catholic archbishop of Canterbury, holding the office from 1556 to 1558, during the Counter-Reformation.
+Reginald Pole (12 March 1500 – 17 November 1558) was an English cardinal and the last Catholic Archbishop of Canterbury, holding the office from 1556 to 1558 during the Marian Restoration of Catholicism.

 Early life

 Pole was born at Stourton Castle, Staffordshire, on 12 March 1500, the third son of Sir Richard Pole and Margaret Pole, 8th Countess of Salisbury.
-He was named after the now Blessed Reginald of Orleans, O.P.
-His maternal grandparents were George Plantagenet, 1st Duke of Clarence, and Isabella Neville, Duchess of Clarence; thus he was a great-nephew of kings Edward IV and Richard III and a great-grandson of Richard Neville, 16th Earl of Warwick.
+He was named after the now beatified Reginald of Orleans, O.P.
+His maternal grandparents were George Plantagenet, 1st Duke of Clarence, and Isabel Neville, Duchess of Clarence; thus he was a great-nephew of kings Edward IV and Richard III and a great-grandson of Richard Neville, 16th Earl of Warwick.

-Pole received his early education at Sheen Priory.
-He matriculated at Magdalen College, Oxford, in 1512, and at Oxford was taught by William Latimer and Thomas Linacre, graduating with a BA degree on 27 June 1515.
-In February 1518, King Henry VIII granted him the deanery of Wimborne Minster, Dorset; after which he was Prebendary of Salisbury and Dean of Exeter in 1527.
-He was also a canon in York, and had several other livings, although he had not been ordained a priest.
-Assisted by Bishop Edward Foxe, he represented Henry VIII in Paris in 1529, researching general opinions among theologians of the Sorbonne about the annulment of Henry's marriage with Catherine of Aragon.
+Accounts vary as to where Pole received his early education: either Sheen Priory, Christchurch or Canterbury.
+Shortly thereafter, he matriculated at Magdalen College, Oxford, in 1512.
+At Oxford he was taught by William Latimer, his principal tutor, and Thomas Linacre, who taught him at some point between 1518 and 1520.
+In 1512, Henry VIII had paid him a pension of £12, renewed the following year; intended to go towards his education.
+Pole graduated with a BA degree on 27 June 1515.
+In February 1518, King Henry granted him the deanery of Wimborne Minster, Dorset.
+He went on to be Prebendary of Salisbury, and Dean of Exeter in 1527.
+On 19 March 1518 he was appointed prebend of Ruscombe Southbury, Salisbury, only to exchange that on 10 April 1519 for Yetminster secunda.
+He was also a canon in York, and had several other livings, albeit not yet ordained a priest.
+Assisted by Bishop Edward Foxe, he represented Henry VIII in Paris in 1529, probing general opinion among theologians of the Sorbonne on the annulment of Henry's marriage with Catherine of Aragon.